Microsoft Authenticator App: Complete Guide to Enhanced Account Security

 Security Controls and Compliance

-The app’s security architecture follows industry best practices for mobile application security, providing robust protection against both common and sophisticated attack methods.
+Finally, the app’s security architecture follows industry best practices for mobile application security, providing robust protection against both common and sophisticated attack methods.

 User Control and Transparency